U-GCOMP/superacao/README.md

 # How to run
 1. Clone locally the main branch;
 2. Have docker desktop, pnpm and node installed on your machine;
+3. Create inside apps/backend a .env file and copy all the contents from .env.example inside this new file;
-3. Run on main directory:
+4. Run on main directory:
 ```bash
 pnpm install
 ```
-4. Change directory to apps/backend and run all the appropriate database related scripts:
+5. Change directory to apps/backend and run all the appropriate database related scripts:
 ```bash
 docker compose up -d
 ```